 Solution: The easiest way to avoid this kind of scenario is to talk with your client and set longer deadline than your employee estimated their work will take.
 In this way, your team will have enough time to maneuver their work in case they miss their deadlines.
 If they manage to miss their deadline anyway,, school your employee but don’t punish them.
 You certainly don’t want to evoke bad feelings and frustration among your team members by lowering their pay grade.

 Problem 3: Your team doesn’t favor the idea of being micromanaged throughout the project development.

 Solution: Just let your team do their job and ask them to make weekly reports.
 You will not be able to know what your team is doing at any given moment, but the freedom you give them will create strong bond of trust.
 It may be scary not to know what’s going on, but it will be worth it in the long run.
 Also, let them outline only the final and the best versions of their work while excluding the parts they don’t want to be visible to the rest of the team.

 Problem 4: Your employees believe that, once the senior staff realizes that they are proficient at handling their tasks, they will be given more workload.

 Solution: Instead of trying to spread your team’s energy on multiple projects simultaneously just because you see a financial benefit in it, be realistic and distribute the tasks evenly to your team members.
-In that way, each team member will be given equal amount of workload and thus will be able to show their true potential and complete the task at hand more efficiently.
+In that way, each team member will be given an equal amount of workload and thus will be able to show their true potential and complete the task at hand more efficiently.